All Episodes

 And I appreciate your patience.

-Victor in Chicago, your first.
+Victor in Chicago, you're first.

 Nice to have you on the program.